William Longsword: Life

 In 935, William married Luitgarde, daughter of Count Herbert II of Vermandois, whose dowry gave him the lands of Longueville, Coudres and Illiers-l'Évêque.
 He also contracted a marriage between his sister Adela (whose Norse name was Gerloc) and William, Count of Poitou, with the approval of France's most powerful magnate, Hugh the Great.
-In addition to supporting King Raoul, William was now a loyal ally of his father-in-law, Herbert II, both of whom his father had opposed.
-In January 936, Raoul died and the 16-year-old Louis IV, who was living in exile in England, was persuaded by a promise of loyalty by William to return and became king.
+In addition to supporting King Rudolph, William was now a loyal ally of his father-in-law, Herbert II, both of whom his father had opposed.
+In January 936, Rudolph died and the 16-year-old Louis IV, who was living in exile in England, was persuaded by a promise of loyalty by William to return and became king.
 The Bretons returned from exile seeking to recover the lands taken by the Normans, resulting in fighting in the expanded Norman lands.

 The new king was not capable of controlling his Barons and, after William's brother-in-law, Herluin II, Count of Montreuil, was attacked by Flanders, William went to their assistance in 939, whereupon Arnulf I, Count of Flanders retaliated by attacking Normandy.
 Arnulf captured the castle of Montreuil-sur-Mer, expelling Herluin, after which Herluin and William cooperated to retake the castle.
 William was excommunicated for his actions in destroying several estates belonging to Arnulf.
 William pledged his loyalty to King Louis IV when they met in 940 and, in return, he was confirmed in lands that had been given to his father.

+William started the Norman monastic revival with both a posthumous reputation among monastic chroniclers and evidence from the religious charters of abbeys in Jumièges, Saint-Ouen and Mont-Saint-Michel.
+He took a particular interest in Jumièges Abbey, where he invited back the community which had fled Normandy from the Vikings in 841 as well as requesting monks from Aquitaine to help rebuild the monastery.
+The abbey was rebuilt on a grander scale and there was a tradition in Jumièges that William wanted to be a monk there himself.